devleaks/cockpitdecks-docs/docs/Resources/Button Representation.md

 	content-size: [128, 128]
 	content-offset: [64, 64]
 ```

 A `frame` is a special "background" image that is first loaded, and  the icon itself is laid *over* the background image.
 In the above example, icon `isi` will be resized to 128x128px and placed (pasted, laid over) at position (64, 64) in the frame image.
 ![[frame.png]]
-The purpose of «framed» icon is to provide a uniform icon representation (the frame) with varying inner content (the icon itself).
+The purpose of *framed* icon is to provide a uniform icon representation (the frame) with varying inner content (the icon itself).
 It is different from a textured background because it allows for icon placement and resizing before pasting over the underlying image frame.

 # IconText